StachuDotNet/building-with-dark/02 The Language and Standard Library/02 The Language and Standard Library.md

 types (will be) defined outside the context of the canvas

 ## Creating functions
-simple
+- simple
-lambdas - anonymous functions
+- lambdas - anonymous functions
-	`List::map [5, 10, 11] \var -> var + 2`
+	- `List::map [5, 10, 11] \var -> var + 2`
-don't support functional lang concepts such as partial application and functions as first-class values functions don't live on the canvas, but a bit ethereal built-in fns are well-versioned: we frequently deprecate old functions and add updates. when we deprecate old versions, your code does NOT change and you keep using the old ones. we intend to support automated refactoring and updating in the future.
+- don't support functional lang concepts such as partial application and functions as first-class values
+- functions don't live on the canvas, but a bit ethereal
+- built-in fns are well-versioned: we frequently deprecate old functions and add updates. when we deprecate old versions, your code does NOT change and you keep using the old ones. we intend to support automated refactoring and updating in the future.

 ## Incompletes
-a developer may write programs where some parts are incomplete as they build out the code. structures containing incompletes are themselves incomplete.
+A developer may write programs where some parts are incomplete as they build out the code. structures containing incompletes are themselves incomplete.

 Incompletes are never returned to end users, cand cannot be stored in a datastore.
-Returning an incompletefrom an HTTP handler will result in a 500 error
+Returning an incomplete from an HTTP handler will result in a 500 error
-`emit`

 ## Secrets
 some values are senstive, for example passwords and credit card numbers

-currently dark supports the `Password` type which is never saved directly or sent to the editor
+currently Dark supports the `Password` type which is never saved directly or sent to the editor

 in the future, Dark will allow you to specify types of senstive values, preventing them from being stored in logs, and allowing a team to limit who has access to these values in the Dark.